kasir-barati/you-say/.github/docs/microservices/README.md

           </li>
           <li>
             <b>Ease of Management</b>: Centralizing common validation
-            logic can make it easier to manage and update policies[^9].
+            logic can make it easier to manage and update policies -- Changes in security protocols, rate limits, or data formats can be made in one place rather than across multiple services.
           </li>
         </ul>
       </td>